arlyon/arlyon.co/content/gists/composing-serializers-with-drf.md

     pass
 ```

+The decorator works by combining the Meta class for each of the parent serializers as well as adding the fields defined
+in the Meta for the child class.
+Additionally, all the behaviour from normal python inheritance applies such as
-Now, any changes to the parents will be reflected in the child.
-Beautiful.
+the function defined in the `ItemPriceSerializer`.
+Now, any changes to the parents will be correctly reflected in the
+child.
+Beautiful